Small-47/Storm-Shadow/README.md

 # Storm-Shadow
-Quality Code Product Of the professional
+Quality Code Product Of the Professional